Computing the ideal class monoid of an order: Algorithms

 \section{Algorithms}

-In this section we present the pseudo-code for the algorithms presented in the previous sections.
-The implementation in Magma \cite{Magma} is available on the author's webpage.
-We will use without mentioning a lot of algorithms for abelian groups, which can all be found in \cite[Section 2.4]{cohen93}.
+In this section we present the pseudo-code for the algorithms described in the previous sections.
+The implementation in Magma \cite{Magma} is available at \url{https://github.com/stmar89/AbVarFq}.
+We will use without mentioning well known algorithms for abelian groups, which can all be found in \cite[Section 2.4]{cohen93}.\\

 \begin{thm} Algorithm \ref{alg:over-orders} is correct. \end{thm} \begin{proof} This follows from the fact that the over-orders of $R$ are precisely the idempotent fractional $R$-ideals contained in $\cO_K$ and containing $R$, as shown in Lemma \ref{lemma:idempfracid}. \end{proof}